+2. The Occupants

 2.1 Management Extent Non Managed - eg GN

 2.2 Details of any onsite Management

 None

 2.3 Person managing fire safety in the premises

 Tenants and Lindsey Williams

 2.4 Person consulted during the fire risk assessment

-No one on site
+No one one site

 2.5 Number of occupants (maximum estimated)

-15
+12

 2.6 Approximate maximum number of employees at any one time

 1

 2.7 Number of members of the public (maximum estimated)

-10

-2.8 Identify any people who are especially at risk (Sleeping
+6

 2.8 Identify any people who are especially at risk (Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others)

-persons who may be at risk include people who Sleeping Occupants, Disabled Occupants, Occupants in remote areas and Lone Workers, Young Persons, Others
+people who are especially at risk may include Sleeping Occupants, in remote areas and Lone Workers, Young Persons, Others.
+Disabled Occupants, Occupants

 3. Fire Safety Legislation

-3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Cambridgeshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004 3.4 The other legislation referred to above is enforced by Cambridgeshire council 3.5 Guidance used as applicable to premises and occupation LACORS
+3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005

+3.2 The above legislation is enforced by Cambridgeshire Fire and Rescue Service

+3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004

+3.4 The other legislation referred to above is enforced by

+Cambridgeshire council

+3.5 Guidance used as applicable to premises and occupation LACORS